Updated December 2020

 To make meaningful comparisons, we compare the data of companies with similar experience and expertise based on their annual hydrocarbon production.
 In the graphs below, companies are sorted by their BOE production over the calendar year.
 The graphs default to display all companies; this can be changed by using the “Company volume” filter.

 The tool below can be used to search the company volume for a specific company.

 When it comes to EOR, a small number of operations can make a big difference in the sector’s overall performance.
 For example, the top three projects in terms of nonsaline water use accounted for 41 per cent of the total nonsaline water volume for EOR in 2019, likely because of the large scale of these operations, including the large number of injection wells they have.

 We also see this reflected in the nonsaline water use intensity of companies operating multiple schemes.
 A single scheme with a high nonsaline water use intensity can disproportionally affect a company’s overall water use intensity, overshadowing the company’s schemes with low water use intensities.

 Below, overall nonsaline water use intensity for EOR is shown by company.

 An EOR scheme’s age has a noticeable effect on nonsaline water use intensity.
 The average nonsaline water use intensity by age in 2019 is shown in the chart to your left below.

 The chart below provides various details on water use and hydrocarbon production by company.

 Five-Year Trend Data

-To track performance over time, we have five-year trend data on companies’ water use, hydrocarbon production, and nonsaline water-use intensity below.
+To track performance over time, the charts below show five-year trend data on companies’ water use, hydrocarbon production, and nonsaline water use intensity.